djmason9/WebToAppCommunication/README.md

 WebToAppCommunication
 =====================
-A UIWebView JavaScript to Native Code communication.
+A UIWebView JavaScript to Native Code communication via NSURLProtocol